-A 3d medical animation showing various stages of cell mutation, Chromosomes breaks into genes & genes unwind into dna.
+This is 3D medical animation showing various stages of cell mutation.
+Chromosomes break into genes; genes unwind into DNA.
 This video is very well done and helps students understand this sometimes difficult subject.
-A word wall or handout of the terms would be of benefit as the six minute video moves rapidly.
+A word wall or handout of the terms would be of benefit as the six-minute video moves rapidly.

 Kids as Inventors